lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

           Immerse yourself in the **authentic and traditional countryside lifestyle** of local

           villagers.
-Observe their time-honored farming and pasturing practices, gaining
+Observe and learn about their time-honored farming and pasturing practices, gaining

           a deeper appreciation for their intimate connection to the land and the rhythms